backstage/backstage/.changeset/late-news-chew.md

 ---
-'@backstage/plugin-tech-radar': minor
+'@backstage/plugin-tech-radar': patch
 ---

-Added SearchBar to allow filtering and a scroll bar to display hidden tech
+Added `SearchBar` to allow filtering and a scroll bar to display hidden tech